 This section describes the strategy and procedures to be used to collect site information and chemical, biological, and physical data for Anne Arundel County.
-More details are presented in Appendices A and B. Water samples, habitat data, crayfish data, mussel data, herpetofauna data, and benthic macroinvertebrate samples will be collected from each of the approximately 384 stream locations in this project over the course of five years (Table 1 and Table 2).
-Fish will be assessed at 192 of those sites during the five year round.
+More details are presented in Appendices A and B. Water samples, habitat data, crayfish data, mussel data, herpetofauna data, and benthic macroinvertebrate samples will be collected from each of the 192 stream locations in this project over the course of five years (Table 1).
+Fish will also be assessed at all 192 sites during the five year sampling round.
 The County will use the MBSS spring index period, March 1 - April 30, for benthic macroinvertebrate sampling and the summer index period, June 1 - September 30, for fish sampling.
 These index periods are designed to limit seasonal variability in biological community composition during sampling.

-GPS coordinates will be followed to and recorded at each site, physical habitat and geomorphological assessments will be performed at all sites, as well the collection of water samples, and in situ measurements of pH, dissolved oxygen, temperature, specific conductance, and turbidity.
+GPS coordinates will be navigated to and recorded at each site, physical habitat and geomorphological assessments will be performed at all sites, as well the collection of water samples, and in situ measurements of pH, dissolved oxygen, temperature, specific conductance, and turbidity.

 Three types of sites will be monitored in this program to address Anne Arundel County's goals: probability, QC, and reference.
-Table 9 presents several design elements relative to sampling and site assessment.
+Table 7 presents several design elements relative to sampling and site assessment.

 Probability sites are those sites randomly selected each year for sampling.
 Neither targeted nor reference sites alone yield information that can be used to estimate status of stream resources in the County, nor in single watersheds.
 Conclusions such as "an estimated 20% of stream segments in the County are impaired" require a representative sample of stream segments, which is best selected with a probability-based design.
 A probability-based design usually includes some form of random selection of sites, such that each site has a finite probability of selection for sampling.
 This ensures the representativeness of the sample, in that a concerted effort is made to eliminate bias in site selection.
 In addition, design of a sampling program inevitably requires compromises to be able to answer the intended questions in a reasonable time and at a reasonable cost.
 Assumptions were made on annual sampling effort and on defining the population of interest.
 Prior knowledge was applied to stratification of watersheds and sites.
 As described in the Design Update of the Anne Arundel County Biological Monitoring Program (Appendix B), 24 PSUs have been delineated in the County.
-Within each of these PSUs, two sampling strata were defined: one stratum being the larger streams (from 1:100,000-scale map) and the other being the smaller streams (occurring on a more-detailed map but not on the 1:100,000-scale map).
-Eight sites from each stratum will be sampled in each of the 24 PSUs (16 sites total per PSU).
-In each year of the monitoring program, approximately 75 sites will be sampled.
-After five years, a total of 384 sites (16 sites per PSU) will have been sampled, completing one round.
+In Round 3, two sampling strata were defined: one stratum being the larger streams (from 1:100,000-scale map) and the other being the smaller streams (occurring on a more-detailed map but not on the 1:100,000-scale map).
+Round 4 will focus on sampling a single stratum (from USGS's 1:24,000 National Hydrography Dataset) as recommended in 2021 MS4 Monitoring Guidelines: BMP Effectiveness and Watershed Assessments (MDE 2021).
+Eight sites will be sampled in each of the 24 PSUs.
+In each year of the monitoring program, approximately 40 sites will be sampled.
+After five years, a total of 192 sites (8 sites per PSU) will have been sampled, completing the round.